unsw-cse-capstone-project/capstone-project-comp9900-w17a-996/README.md

 ```
 cd capstone-project-comp9900-w17a-996/filmfinder/api && python app.py
 ```
 By now, you should see that the React application pops up in your default browser, which means you are ready to enjoy the functionalities of the website.
+GLHF! :)

+## Contributors (Sorted by alphabet)
+Binbin Xu
+Chenqu Zhao
+Jiaqi Ma
+Piao Li
+Yueyang Li